 When a Card is plugged in or the Host is powered up one transport connection is created to the Card, serving an application and/or a resource provider.
-The first thing an application or resource provider does is to request a session to the Resource Manager resource, which is invariably created since the Resource Manager has no session limit.
-The Resource Manager then sends a Profile Inquiry to the application or resource provider must now wait for a Profile Change object.
+The first thing an application or resource provider does is to request a session to the Resource Manager resource.
+The Resource Manager then sends a Profile Inquiry to the application or resource provider which responds with a Profile Reply listing the resources it provides (if any).
+The application or resource provider must now wait for a Profile Change object.
 While waiting for Profile Change it can neither create sessions to other resources nor can it accept sessions from other applications, returning a reply of 'resource non-existent' or 'resource exists but unavailable' as appropriate.